 - A beaver, in a nod to Surrey's historic municipal seal

 Other symbols on the Coat of Arms range from a micro tower and binary to ermine patterning reminiscent of royalty, making for a comprehensive design that tells Surrey's past and ongoing history.
 The farm horse has an ermine-patterned collar to reference Surrey's namesake in England and a tree pendant to represent Surrey's rich forests.
 In contrast, the Cloverdale racehorse has a collar with binary code for Surrey's tech industry and a pendant with a micro tower for the city's modern communication infrastructure.
 Beneath it all is Surrey's motto, "Progress Through Diversification," rendered in Latin.

 Find Out More About Surrey

 These are just a few of the fun, unusual, or illuminating bits of trivia that show what a diverse, vibrant city Surrey is.
-Whether someone is planning a quick trip for the weekend or making a permanent home in the area, they are sure to learn more about the area's rich history and thriving present times.
+Whether someone is planning a quick trip for the weekend or moving to Surrey permanently, they are sure to learn more about the area's rich history and thriving present times.
 Come for a visit to see what else there is to discover.